 An essential component of any impactful response to AMR is stewardship of these life-saving medicines.
 Overuse and misuse, as well as lack of access to quality-assured antimicrobials, are the main drivers of AMR.
 A key initiative of Antimicrobial Stewardship Programs is to produce local and standardized treatment guidelines.
 These establish clear recommendations for optimal antimicrobial use based on local infection susceptibilities and formulary options.

 Antibiograms are prepared using local isolate susceptibilities and updated regularly by stewardship teams to guide empiric antibiotic prescribing and monitor resistance trends.
-Developing nations often lack effective or reliable surveillance systems to maintain up-to-date resistance patterns within their populations.
+Low and Middle Income Countries (LMIC) often lack effective or reliable surveillance systems to maintain up-to-date resistance patterns within their populations.
 Where available, antibiograms must also be effectively disseminated to local prescribers, to promote appropriate prescribing at the point of care.

 Firstline helps organizations effectively distribute local antibiogram data to the fingertips of their providers.
 When new research or data becomes available, existing guides can be easily updated to keep pace with resistance trends.